panzi/numbers/README.md

                                   cpus ...... use number of CPUs (CPU cores) numbers ... use number count

+                               Note: Thread count is limited to the number count.
+                               Meaning in a normal numbers game with 6 numbers only 6 threads can be utilized.

+                               Note: If more than 1 thread is used the order of the results is random.

         -r, --rpn              Print solutions in reverse Polish notation.
         -e, --expr             Print solutions in usual notation (default).
         -p, --paren            Like --expr but never skip parenthesis.